awaisanwarcode/New-web/README.md

 # New-web
-This web is composed for beginners of web developer.
+This web is composed for beginners of web development.